SKGleba/bert/commands.md

  - response: 0x00
 ### 0x0104 - lock T1
  - response: 0x00
-### 0x0105 - power control
+### 0x0105 - kermit power control
  - response: 0x00 if completed, 0x50 if bad current power state
  - input: unknown, min ascii size 2 bytes
    - 00 : resp 0x00
-     - shuts down the pstv
+     - power-off
    - 02 : resp 0x00
-     - boots the pstv
+     - power-on
    - 03 : resp 0x00
-     - enters FSM? semi-booted
+     - powers on the SoC in SD boot mode, but does not reply to the challenge
+     - this is used to talk with internal SoC subsystems via a SPI<->I2C interface
 ### 0x0106 - get power state
  - response: 0x00
  - output: current power state